 Cultivars and their differences

-Boulevard (Chamaecyparis pisifera ‘Boulevard’): 12 to 15 feet high and 8 to 10 feet wide; silvery-blue foliage, narrow dwarf form
+Boulevard Sawara-cypress (Chamaecyparis pisifera ‘Boulevard’): 12 to 15 feet high and 8 to 10 feet wide; silvery-blue foliage, narrow dwarf form.

-Cream Ball (Chamaecyparis pisifera ‘Cream Ball’): 2 to 3 feet high and wide; rounded, compact, evergreen shrub with dense, soft, light-green foliage that occurs as flattened sprays tipped in creamy white
+Cream Ball Sawara-cypress (Chamaecyparis pisifera ‘Cream Ball’): 2 to 3 feet high and wide; rounded, compact, evergreen shrub with dense, soft, light-green foliage that occurs as flattened sprays tipped in creamy white.

-Golden Mop (Chamaecyparis pisifera ‘Golden Mop’): 2 to 3 feet high and wide; low, mounded evergreen shrub with dense, soft, yellow scale-like foliage in thread-like sprays
+Golden Mop Sawara-cypress (Chamaecyparis pisifera ‘Golden Mop’): 2 to 3 feet high and wide; low, mounded evergreen shrub with dense, soft, yellow scale-like foliage in thread-like sprays.

 Golden Thread-leaved Sarawa-Cypress (Chamaecyparis pisifera ‘Filifera Aurea’): 15 to 20 feet high and 8 to 12 feet wide; densely mounded; golden yellow, fine-textured foliage.